Romolo ed Ersilia

 Romolo ed Ersilia ("Romulus and Ersilia") is an 18th-century Italian opera in 3 acts by the Czech composer Josef Mysliveček composed to a libretto by the Italian poet Metastasio first produced in Innsbruck in 1765 with music by Johann Adolf Hasse.
 The drama was one of Metastasio's last, shortest, and least popular.
 Mysliveček's setting of 1773 was the only other one known to have been produced during the remainder of the eighteenth century.
 It includes significant alterations, in particular the introduction of new arias that augment the importance of certain characters and the re-ordering of existing arias.
 The alterations are not attributable.
-This opera (and all the rest of Mysliveček's operas) belong to the serious type in Italian language referred to as opera seria.
+This opera (and all the rest of Mysliveček's operas) belong to the serious type in Italian language referred to as opera seria and would usually feature the designation dramma per musica in librettos.
 In Mysliveček's day, the opening aria, "Questa è la bella face," the duet that concludes the first act, and the quartet that concludes the second act were famed for their brilliance.
+Romolo ed Ersilia was the first of Mysliveček's opera to be dominated by aria forms based on sonata form procedures, the most usual type for the rest of his career (extending to 1780).